+This MLEntity instance can be created by the system (MnS producer) or pre-installed.

 The MLEntity may contain 3 types of contexts - TrainingContext, ExpectedRunTimeContext and RunTimeContext which represent status and conditions of the MLEntity.
 These contexts are of mLContext <<dataType>>, see clauses 7.4.3 and 7.5.1 for details.